tinacms/tina-graphql-gateway/CONTRIBUTING.md

 The PR will be checked for a changeset file.
 You're done!

 Once the PR is merged and has completed it's actions, you can install the changes by installing the @dev version of the package.
-So if there were changes to `tina-graphql` merged into `main`, you can test them out by running `yarn add tina-grahql@dev`.
+So if there were changes to `tina-graphql` merged into `main`, you can test them out by running `yarn add tina-grahql@beta`.

 However, your changes won't yet be published to NPM under the `@latest` tag yet.
-So without specifying the `@dev` tag, users won't get your latest changes.
+So without specifying the `@beta` tag, users won't get your latest changes.
 Instead, when the PR is merged to `main`, another action will kick in.
 It will create a _separate_ PR which is essentially all of the active changesets in flight.
 So several merged PRs may result in several pending changesets.

 This PR calls `yarn changeset version`, which _deletes_ changeset files and updates `CHANGELOG.md` files in each package.
 This PR will stay up to date as new changesets enter the `main` branch.
 [Here's an example](https://github.com/tinacms/tina-graphql-gateway/pull/316) of what that looks like.
 Only once this PR is merged will the latest changes be generally available.